dariasof/protein-transformer/README.md

 5M checkpoints (steps 500–17560) are on the HuggingFace Hub at [`dariasof/protein-transformer-5M`](https://huggingface.co/dariasof/protein-transformer-5M).
-The full checkpoint sequence is retained for the Week 10 training-dynamics study.
+The full checkpoint sequence is retained for training-dynamics study.

 ---